JS-DevTools/rehype-url-inspector/README.md

   inspect(urls) { ... },      // This function is called once with ALL of the URLs
   inspectEach(url) { ... },   // This function is called for each URL as it's found
   selectors: [
-    "div[data-image]"         // CSS selectors for custom URL attributes ]
+    "a[href]",                // Only search for links, not other types of URLs "div[data-image]"         // CSS selectors for custom URL attributes ]
 });